06 April 2021

 Achieving the seventeen goals of the 2030 Agenda for Sustainable Development is an ambitious and complex task.
 Sport can contribute to the achievement of these goals.
 Green economy and clean urban spaces and zero-emission facilities are prerequisites for healthy physical activities.
 Treating sport from an environmental point of view is an economic but also a cultural fact.
 The communicative power of sport is extraordinary.
 Sport is a universal language, allowing people of all cultures, ages, origins, languages and religions to speak and understand each other.
 Sport moves enormous energies and also many people, both physically, to practice or participate, and in their choices.

-In this context UNESCO, under the leadership of Director-General Audrey Azoulay has adopted the Kazan Action Plan on 15 July 2017 within UNESCO's Sixth International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport.
+In this context, UNESCO, under the leadership of Director-General Audrey Azoulay has adopted Kazan Action Plan on 15 July 2017 within UNESCO's Sixth International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport.
 The Kazan Action plan plan marks the commitment to link sport policy development to the 2030 Agenda of the United Nations, as well as support to an overarching sport policy follow-up framework and five priority areas for international and national multi-stakeholder cooperation.

 In implementing the United Nations Sustainable Development Goals, organizations like GEYC are at the forefront.
 In the four fields managed by GEYC (Democracy & Human Rights, Digital, Entrepreneurship & Employability, Sustainability) the SDGs are the foundations of the creation and promotion of policies, projects, events, workshops and conferences.
 Creating a common consciousness of these goals within the youth community is crucial for changing people’s perception of the problems and getting them into action.

-An example can be the project EllE - Empower learn led Expand: YOUth4SDGs changing the rules transforming our world.
-It’s an Erasmus Plus KA2 strategic partnership in the youth field organized by 5 youth organisations from Italy (coordinator), Greece, Portugal, Romania and Serbia which take place between May 2019 - June 2021 and aims at enhance Youth Skills to Help Advance SDGs, motivate the youngsters to get active, exchange experiences, knowledge and good practices, raise awareness across all fields of SDGs and implementing them through empowered youth.
+An example can be the project EllE - Empower learn led Expand: YOUth4SDGs changing the rules transforming our world, an Erasmus Plus KA2 strategic partnership in the youth field organized by 5 youth organisations from Italy (coordinator), Greece, Portugal, Romania and Serbia which take place between May 2019 - June 2021 and aims at enhance Youth Skills to Help Advance SDGs, motivate the youngsters to get active, exchange experiences, knowledge and good practices, raise awareness across all fields of SDGs and implementing them through empowered youth.

 Sport as a driver for democracy and sustainability in the European Union

+The European Union has often ensured that sport plays an important role in building European identity, sustainable development and conveying anti-discrimination messages.
 For years, the Union and its policies have been dealing with doping, match-fixing and allowing the smooth transfer of athletes by following the legal principles underlying the European project.
-The objectives are [1]:
+The objectives are:

 The Union constantly acts to support and promote dialogue between sports organisations, national governments and European policy-makers to ensure a healthy lifestyle for all EU citizens, especially the youngest.
 At the same time, sport is used as a tool to create a sense of social inclusion and integration and to combat racism and all forms of discrimination.
 The Union uses some of its most famous programmes such as Erasmus+, and cooperation with other supranational bodies such as the World Health Organisation, the Council of Europe, the World Anti-Doping Agency (WADA) and UNESCO.

-In the European Commission there is the Directorate-General for Youth, Sport, Education and Culture (DG EAC).
+In the European Commission there is the Directorate-General for Youth, Sport, Education and Culture (DG EAC.
 It has the aim to develop and implement policies in the field of sport and it works in three sport fields [2]:

-• Integrity of sport: promoting good governance and tackling corruption
+• Integrity of sport: promoting good governance and tackling corruption;

-• Economic dimension: innovation and digital single market
+• Economic dimension: innovation and digital single market;

-• Society: social inclusion, education, health, environment, media and sport diplomacy
+• Society: social inclusion, education, health, environment, media and sport diplomacy;

 Particularly in the area of sustainability, the commission has developed several documents and initiatives, including the European Union Work Plan for Sport (2017-2020), the White Paper for sport (2014) and the SHARE Initiative.